cado-security/product-help/docs/cado/discovery-import/cado-host/manual-upload.md

 ## **4. Prepare the Collection for Upload**

-1. Download the `cado-host` binary from your Cado platform.
+1. Download the `cado-host` binary from your / Forensic Acquisition and Investigation platform.
 2. Generate the upload script using the **Script Builder** page.
 3. Rename the UAC output file to match the expected `cado-host` capture filename: